JacquesOlivierLachaud/PointCloudCurvCNC/README.md

   - the total computation time of curvatures is displayed
   - l2 and loo errors are displayed for `Sphere` and `Torus` shape.

-# Replicabe some paper results
+# Replicate paper results

 We provide additional datasets to be able to reproduce the paper results.
-To exactly get the paper visual after clicking on `Curvatures` button, for each interested curvature quantity, change polyscope's colormap from `viridis` to  `coolwarm` and use the clamping values given in the following table.
+To exactly get the paper visual after clicking on `Curvatures` the button, for each interested curvature quantity, change polyscope's colormap from `viridis` to  `coolwarm` and use the clamping values given in the following table.
 To specify the colormap min/max values, just CTRL-Click to the min/max text area for the selected curvature quantities.